 - Company: TerraPower

-Miller is the Director of Business Development at TerraPower, developing relationships, new business alignments, and strategic partnership opportunities in the Natrium and TerraPower Isotopes programs.
+Jeffrey Miller is the Director of Business Development at TerraPower.
+He is responsible for developing relationships, new business alignments, and strategic partnership opportunities in the Natrium and TerraPower Isotopes programs.
 He has more than 20 years of industry and government experience in nuclear power, including advocacy, business development, strategy, policy, program, and project management.